 - Now we need to put in three similar sections of code, to see if the player has fast, average or slow reactions. - Remember the plan?
-Each section should: - Wait 100 milliseconds - Check if the switch is pressed - If it is, turn on the correct colour LED for fast, average or slow - You should end up with three sections which all look quite similar.
-Check the picture for a hint of how to do the first one you'll have to do the next two on your own!
-This is only one of the sections by itself, and you'll have to add it to the programme you made in the last step.
+Each section should: - Wait 100 milliseconds - Check if the switch is pressed - If it is, turn on the correct colour LED for fast, average or slow - Remember you always need to use a comparison block (in this case an 'equal block') in your 'if' statement as well as also using something like the 'digital read' block as well.
+You'll find the comparison blocks in the 'Logic' group (where you also find things like the 'if' blocks). - You should end up with three sections which all look quite similar.
+Check the picture for a hint of how to do the first one - you'll have to do the next two on your own!
+This is only one of the sections by itself, and you'll have to add it to the program you made in the last step.